Teefmummy/Shooting-Gallery/project-worksheet.md

  Use this section to list all supporting libraries and thier role in the project.

 jQuery - Used for Dom Manipulation.
+PixilArt.com - Not a library, but I used this site for the creation of the targets, bee, and bullet.

 ## Code Snippet